Laura Fuentes

 Savory Butternut Squash with Garlic & Parmesan

-closeup view of savory butternut squash topped with parmesan cheese
+a bowl of savory butternut squash cubes with Parmesan

 Learn how to make this savory butternut squash with Parmesan cheese for a simple and delicious side dish that’s easy to prepare.